mouadja02/streaming-data-project/README.md

 ## Architecture

 The following diagram illustrates the architecture of the data platform.
-If you have an `architecture.png` file, you can replace the diagram below by using the following markdown:

 <img src="architecture.png" alt="architecture" width="400"/>

 ### Workflow